-- 1. The storage, physical treatment and composting of wastes shall take place on an impermeable surface with sealed drainage system - 2.
-Each composting batch shall undergo an identifiable sanitisation and stabilisation stage. - The storage, physical treatment and composting of wastes under anaerobic conditions shall be prevented.
+- 1. The storage, physical treatment and composting of wastes shall take place on an impermeable surface with sealed drainage system. - 2.
+Each composting batch shall undergo an identifiable sanitisation and stabilisation stage. - The sanitisation of wastes shall take place in a closed system incorporating a bio-filter and/or equivalent abatement system. - 4.
+The bio-filter and/or equivalent abatement system shall be specifically designed, operated and maintained to minimise the release of odour, bioaerosols and micro-organisms. - 5.
+The storage, physical treatment and composting of wastes under anaerobic conditions shall be prevented.